-The lost villages of the Port of Antwerp
+Lost villages of the Port of Antwerp

 Wilmarsdonk is a lost village north of the city of Antwerp.
-In the sixties it was demolished to make way for the expansion of the port of Antwerp.
+In the sixties, it was demolished to make way for the expansion of the port of Antwerp.
 In 1966, the last remnants of the village were cleared.
-Only the Gothic tower of the Church of St. Lawrence is still standing there today, right in the middle of the stored containers of the Antwerp harbour.
+Only the Gothic tower of the Church of St. Lawrence is still standing there today, right in the middle of the stored containers of the Antwerp harbor.
 Another saved monument from the village is the pillory of Wilmarsdonk, it was moved to a village nearby, Berendrecht.
 More about the pillory here.

 Also, a small chapel from Wilmarsdonk was saved and moved to another location.
 She first got a new place in the port itself at quay 126, but not much later she was demolished and rebuilt stone by stone to yet another location.
 Since 1986, the little seamen prayer house is at the intersection of Elzasweg the Loodglansstraat at quay 60 in the port of Antwerp.